Emmanuel College, Melbourne: Transition to Emmanuel College

 In 2006, the plans for the transition to Emmanuel College and the future of the school were commenced.
 2008 saw the full transition from 'St. Paul's College' to 'Emmanuel College' with the acquisition of a second co-educational campus.
 The school eventually incorporated a new emblem and changed its motto to Life To The Full, which comes from the Gospel according to John: "I have come that they may have life and have it to the full" (John 10:10).

 Principal and current staff

-Since 1997, the incumbent principal at the St. Paul's campus was Christopher Stock.
-In 2008 when the transition to Emmanuel College was complete, Stock became the principal of Emmanuel College with responsibility for the St. Paul's and the Notre Dame campuses until 2022, where Stock would retire after dedicating 26 years as Principal.
+Beginning in 1997, the principal at the St. Paul's campus was Christopher Stock.
+In 2008 when the transition to Emmanuel College was complete, Stock became the principal of Emmanuel College with responsibility for the St. Paul's and the Notre Dame campuses.
+Stock retired in 2022, after dedicating 26 years as Principal.
 He is the longest serving Principal in the history of Emmanuel College.

-Since 2023, the current principal is Dr. Janine Biggin who "strives for excellence as a Catholic educator and school leader."
+Since 2023, the principal is Dr. Janine Biggin.
+She received media attention for introducing a ban on mullets and dreadlocks, sparking allegations of racism within the school.